wgailey/wgailey/README.md

 # 📈 About me

-My name is William Gailey I come from a small living farm in Oregon, in HS i was AFJROTC (Drill team and Color Guard) along with the ski team.
+My name is William Gailey I come from a military and technology inclined family on a small living farm in Oregon.
+In High School I ran for class treasurer, I was in AFJROTC (Drill team and Color Guard), and on the ski team winning multiple trophies and awards.
 Throughout K-12 I foremost studied technology and physics while running and doing pushups.

-I'm a recognized expert in networking who can code in over a dozen languages both interpreted and compiled.
-I hold two degrees which are primarily Cisco, Linux, software development and physics.
-I've worked in technology and business for over a decade including management roles.
+I'm a nationally recognized expert in networking who can code in over a dozen languages both interpreted and compiled.
+I hold two degrees which are primarily in the datacenter and physics.
+I've worked in technology and business for over a decade including management roles and project management.

 I first learned to code in 1998 in a engineering class using assembly on robotics.
-I then moved onto classes in business applications and web development where I learned what is now xhtml, css, javascript, photoshop, and flash animations.
+I then moved onto classes in business applications and web development where I learned what is now xhtml, css, javascript (via https://javascriptsource.com/ ), photoshop, and flash animations.
 I freelanced and wrote macros in VBA and built websites.
-In college I wrote both JAVA and python applications to run robotics hardware as well as bash, c, and javascripts which you can check out some of in my examples repository.
+In college I wrote both Java and Python applications to run robotics hardware as well as Bash, C, and Javascripts which you can check out some of in my examples repository.

 ## 🤖 Languages:
 - Rails